Ciantic/thoughts/2026/post-instrumentality.md

 > We can call this hypothetical condition, in which we have no instrumental reasons for doing anything, the age of post-instrumentality.
 As we move toward this weightless condition, blasting away from the gravitational pull of the ground and its tough “sweat of the brow” imperatives on our days and our strength, we may begin to feel an alienating sense of purposelessness, an unanchored “lightness of being”.
 We are left to deal with the discovery that the place of maximal freedom is actually a void.
 [Deep Utopia, Nick Bostrom]

 One can argue this has often times been true for many people.
-If you set out to do some job, there is usually someone who does it better, they are just not available to do the task.
+If you set out to do some task, there is usually someone who does it better, they are just not available to do the task.
 But is there something unique when your job is replaced by machines you can't compete with?

 Bill Gates recently presented his solution of "human reserved" jobs in his post [the turbulent AI era is here.
 The choices we make now are critical.
-](https://www.gatesnotes.com/home/home-page-topic/reader/a-turbulent-ai-era-and-critical-choices-to-make).
-He gave an example of care giver, and went as far as suggesting some menial jobs being part of it:
+](https://www.gatesnotes.com/home/home-page-topic/reader/a-turbulent-ai-era-and-critical-choices-to-make) He gave an example of care giver, and went as far as suggesting some menial jobs being part of it:

 > We might set something aside as Human Reserved for economic reasons.
 For example, we may do it because allowing machines to take over a certain role will displace a large number of people who can’t easily change jobs.
 You can’t tell a 55-year-old who has worked in construction their whole career that they need to go work at an elder care facility and expect them to find it fulfilling.

 Not only is this unworkable, but it is likely unwanted in big picture.
 Most people would not choose to go stock shelves at 4am, or climb to a construction crane if given a choice.
 Yes there are few people who would keep doing it for recreational reasons, but most would not.
 Additionally, if autonomous robots can do these tasks better, incorporating humans to a fully automated construction process would be hindrance.

 There is deeper question here, why does he worry about retaining construction jobs?
 If you read between the lines, he sees the act of working as meaningful thing for the worker, in other words he is unable to imagine communities of other kinds of replacing it.
-I'm not analyzing here other ideas in his post, which some seem valid, but he doesn't seem to be proposing anything replacing job rather than jobs.
+I'm not analyzing here other ideas in his post, which some seem valid, but he doesn't seem to be proposing anything replacing jobs rather than jobs.

+We don't need to look for fully solved world for the problem to appear, it seems to be happening gradually in many occupations.
+Lately mathematicians has been debating what their purpose is, if machines do the proofs.
+Architects and 3D modelers are now questioning their place as GPT-6 Astra's computer use seems to be very good at what they do.
+Of course before any of these, we had software engineers grappling with agents writing code in superhuman speeds.

+Today though, none of the jobs are fully solved, but the same questions are already raised...

+The capabilities are jagged and todays LLMs are largely limited to take over most jobs...

 Nick Bostrom ...